Submissions

 FOCUS Articles

-FOCUS submissions are limited to a maximum of 2,500 words (including abstract, main text, and references).
-They should have a straightforward title and include a one- or two-sentence abstract.
+Format: Manuscripts should have a straightforward title and include a one- or two-sentence abstract.
 Multi-authored work is welcomed.

 Book Reviews